orn8/micro-games/README.md

 # Usage

-To use this repo, get the latest [release](https://github.com/orn8/micro-games/releases) of the `Source Code` and unzip it, then go to the `hex` folder and load in any game you like.
+To use this repo, get the latest [release](https://github.com/orn8/micro-games/releases) of the `Source code` and unarchive it, then go to the `hex` folder and load in any game you like.

 ---